 We only write about destinations we have personally visited with our family.
 This post contains affiliate links.
 A portion of the proceeds will be donated to UNICEF.

-When we first began planning our two week family vacation to Japan, we had originally planned to split our time equally between Tokyo and Kyoto.
-As we did more research, we were surprised to learn what an incredible hiking destination Kyoto is, so we eagerly allocated more time to Kyoto.
+When we first began planning our two week itinerary in Japan, we had originally planned to split our time equally between Tokyo and Kyoto.
+As we did more research, we were surprised to learn how many incredible hikes in Kyoto there were, so we eagerly allocated more time in our Japan itinerary to Kyoto.

 We love the outdoors and try hard to incorporate outdoor activities in our travel in hopes our children will also learn to love the beauty of our world.
 But, travelling with kids is all about balance and we needed to be sure to include activities which are both entertaining and developmental.

-So, with two kids in backpack carriers and no stroller, here is how we spent seven full days in Kyoto:
+So, with two kids in backpack carriers and no stroller, here is what we did with our kids in Kyoto:

 Despite being our fifth full day of being in Japan, our baby was still suffering from jet lag.
 He was up from 3:30 am and showing no signs of going back to sleep.
 Given that we were all up at 6 am, it was the perfect day to visit the most popular attraction in town and hopefully beat the crowds.